Jorunna Parva: Interesting Facts About The Sea Bunny Slug

 Sea bunnies resemble cute fluffy rabbits.
 They are found in the Indian Ocean, Phillippines, and Jaan coats.
-The most interesting thing about sea bunny is their soft, fuzzy bodies and wiggly ears that also work as sensory organ.
+The most interesting thing about sea bunnies is their soft, fuzzy bodies and wiggly ears that also work as sensory organs.

 These little bunnies have gone viral on social media.
 People are so curious about their nature, anatomy, habitat, and diets.
-If you also are curious about them, stick here till the last.
+If you are also curious about them, then hop through 12 fascinating facts about the sea bunny, Jorunna Parva.

 About Sea Bunny